HopefulHeart2020/SendIt/README.md

 We also tested to ensure that users are able to leave feedback for one another once the job is complete.

+**System Testing with Users**

+We did system testing with our advisor Nicholas as well as our mentor Samuel.
+During testing the features worked as intended, and we took their comments on our design and made some changes to the look and styling of our application.

+We also did user testing with friends and family after we have deployed our app and surveyed their experience.
+Features work as intended and our users mentioned that our application is straightforward and easy to use.

 **System testing in Mobile**

 We tested to ensure that all components work properly in mobile and that all components are responsive.